PeepalFarm/peepalfarm.github.io/markdown/workexchange.md

 Work Exchange
 =========

 We provide accomodation and 3 vegan meals in exchange for 36 hours of work every week.
 You work 6 hours for 6 days and get one day off each week.
 The day you arrive is your first day off.
+We ask for a minimuim 3 week commitment.

 The work you will do depends on your work exchange position.
-These are the available work excahnge positions:
+These are the available work exchange positions:

 * **Animal Enrichment:** Dog walks, brushing animals, poop scooping, flea and tick removal, baths, laundry, feeding infant puppies, and playing.
 Must be willing to work with all types of animals.

 Outside of your position duties, you will be asked to help with daily chores (housekeeping and assisting cook), assisting in the [farm](/?p=farm) (weeding, mulching, digging holes, collecting rocks), or assisting medical staff in the [stray animal recovery center](/?p=recovery).

 We don't ask for a specific skill set, but you're welcome to use your skills to help us do more good work or improve the space.
-People have contributed by doing art all around the farm, teaching kids in the village and doing hactivism!
+People have contributed by doing art all around the farm, teaching kids in the village and doing hacktivism!

 Our Expectations
 ---------